 - CareerBuilder: Add your resume and find opportunities without sending applications

 - TheLadders: Use their tools, insights and connections to land your dream gig

 - Simply Hired: Identify photography jobs and get alerts for new opportunities

 - US.jobs: The US National Labor Exchange has hundreds of listings available

 - Glassdoor: Look for jobs and get an inside look on the hiring company

 Tell Us Where You Find Freelance Photography Jobs!

 Photography careers can take several different path – just like any industry.
 Landing the right gig is just the thing you need to start heading in the right direction.
-I hope this list will help you do just that.
-Continue your job search on a regular basis.
-That way if a gig falls through, you can tap into your leads to land another one.
+Continue your job search on a regular basis so that you’re never depending too much on one client.
 I use time tracking to make sure that I’m not spending too much (or too little) time on the freelance quest.

-Do you have a favorite strategy for finding gigs that I didn’t get into here?
-Comment below with your best spots.
-I’m sure all the other photographers would love to hear your insight.
+Do you have a favorite strategy for finding gigs?
+Comment below with your best spots!

 This is an archived post from the FreshBooks Blog and was originally published in April 2016.